 The challenge here is that custard continues to bake as the pie cools, so if you wait until it is fully baked to take it out of the oven, you will end up with an over-baked pie.

-The trick is to take it out when it is just the right level of baked so that when it has cooled it will be perfectly baked with a beautiful silky texture.
+The trick is to take it out when it is just the right level of baked so that when it has cooled, it will be perfectly set with a beautiful, silky texture.

 The Jiggle Test